LightNeko/japanese-prefectures-quiz/README.md

 # Japanese Prefectures Quiz

 Educational application for learning the Japanese prefectures.
-Made with JavaScript
+Made with JavaScript.